Decisional Conflict Scale

 - Traditional DCS: 16 statements, 5 response categories.

-Available in English, French, Danish, Chinese, Spanish, German, and Japanese, Italian.
+Available in: English, French, Danish, Simplified Chinese, Spanish, German, Japanese, Italian, and Malay.

 - Question Format DCS: 16 questions, 5 response categories.